 Can I alter the pH level of cleaning solutions?

-Altering the pH level of industrial cleaning supplies can render the cleaning product ineffective, so it’s best to speak to professional cleaning suppliers if you’re unsure which cleaning solutions you should use based on pH level.
+Changing the pH level of industrial cleaning supplies can also render the product ineffective, so it’s best to speak to professional cleaning suppliers if you’re unsure which cleaning solutions you should use based on pH level.

 Get in touch with Ultima for expert advice